LexDraft vs Spellbook

 Contract Generation ✓ Yes ✓ Yes

-Contract Review ✓ Yes ✓ Yes
+Contract Review ✓ Yes (surgical word-level edits) ✓ Yes (whole-paragraph replacement)

 Template Library ✓ Growing ✓ Extensive